 On June 5, 2013, the Muskingum County Juvenile Court entered into an agreement with the Ohio Department of Job and Family Services to receive funds under the Title IV-E of the Social Security Act.
 This agreement provided the Court with the ability to access claims for the cost of foster care placements.
-In order to be eligible for the foster care placement cost, the youth would be mandated to follow the same requirements as our local children services are required by the Ohio Department of Job and Family Services.
+In order to be eligible for the foster care placement cost, the youth would be mandated to follow the same requirements as our local children services are required by the Ohio

+Department of Job and Family Services.
 Additionally, the Court could be eligible to receive reimbursement for administrative and training costs.

-Two (2) youth ordered into the Temporary Custody of the Court for placement outside the home were found to be eligible for Title IV-E reimbursement.
-In 2015, the Court received reimbursement for administrative, training, and maintenance reimbursement costs in the
+One (1) youth ordered into the Temporary Custody of the Court for placement outside the home were found to be eligible for Title IV-E reimbursement.
+In 2016, the Court received reimbursement for administrative, training, and maintenance reimbursement costs in the amount of One Hundred Forty thousand Eight hundred Forty-three and 44/100ths Dollars (\$140,843.44).

-696869696969 6 000000000000000000000000000000000000000

-© © © © © ©

-am 44/ ount of One Hundred Forty thousand Eight hundred Forty-three and /100ths Dollars (\$140,843.44).

-600000000000000000000000000000000000000 Prepared by:
+Prepared by:

 Lindsay Daniels Program Administrator

-000000000000000000000000000000000000000

-000000000000000000000000000000000000000

-000000000000000000000000000000000000000

-000000000000000000000000000000000000000

-900000000000000000000000000000000000000